gshanemiller/reinvent/doc/static_route_packet_design.md

 This calculation converts 25Gbps to bytes per 1 million microseconds (e.g. 1 sec) then multiplies by the RTT of 6us giving ~19Kb.

 Now, consider what happens there's multiple `(a1, a2)` pairs pushing data through switch#1.
 The switch can only buffer 12Mb.
 So if all senders work at 25Gbps there can be at most `12Mb + BDP` of un-ACK'd data over a 6us time period before the switch drops data.
+In each RTT period 19Kb can be acknowledged allowing a new 19Kb to enqueue.
 BDP sets the maximum amount of data each sender should have outstanding before stopping for ACKs.
 That is, if senders continue to enqueue un-ACK'd data over BDP the switch will lose data.

-[Per eRPC Presentation Slide #10](https://www.usenix.org/sites/default/files/conference/protected-files/nsdi19_slides_kalia.pdf) the theoretical number of incasts is `12Mb/19Kb` or about 640 adding just 50 incasts is often preferrable based on some industry studies. eRPC was tested at 100 incasts without data loss suggesting eRPC is a better steward of bandwidth use.
+[Per eRPC Presentation Slide #10](https://www.usenix.org/sites/default/files/conference/protected-files/nsdi19_slides_kalia.pdf) the theoretical number of incasts is `12Mb/19Kb` or about 640.
+The slide points out just 50 incasts is preferrable based on some industry studies. eRPC was tested at 100 incasts without data loss suggesting eRPC is a better steward of bandwidth.
 But in all cases switch buffer sizes must greatly exceed BDP if incast count is practical.
-Finally, note BDP will be bounded from above by the slowest link in the overall network including routers and NICs.
+Finally, note BDP is bounded from above by the *slowest link in the network* including routers and NICs.

+## BDP Implications and Omissions
+BDP has implications for other parts of the design.
+And it misses some details too.
+In any userspace network library the infrastructure code manipulates data into finite sized TXQs and data out of finite sized RXQs.
+So, for example, it's pointless to transmit new packets if the coreesponding RXQ holding ACKs and responses is full.
+If the NIC RXQ is full data drops. [eRPC's white paper](https://www.usenix.org/system/files/nsdi19-kalia.pdf) discusses this point in section 4.3.1 called Session credits.

 ## ACK/NACK